itsmemauliii/CognoRise_Infotech/README1.md

 You can interact with the analysis and predictive model using the following resources:-

-Jupyter Notebook: View the code and analysis in the Jupyter Notebook here.
+Jupyter Notebook: View the code and analysis in the Jupyter Notebook http://localhost:8888/notebooks/Task2.ipynb#.

 Data: Access the dataset used for analysis https://www.kaggle.com/datasets/arshid/iris-flower-dataset.